Protecting Our Planet

 Weekly Watering Number

 Over-watering is one of the most common problems in home and commercial landscapes.
 To help, the Regional Water Providers Consortium provides a weather forecast and Weekly Watering Number.
-The Weekly Watering Number is a tool that helps you determine the amount of water that your lawn will need each week, and can be adjusted for different types of plants.
+The Weekly Watering Number is a tool that helps you determine the amount of water that your lawn will need each week in April - September, and can be adjusted for different types of plants.
 The number changes with local weather conditions and is specific to your area.
 If you aren’t sure how much water you’re using, try using a tuna can as a 1” measuring gauge, or contact the City Water Conservation Program for a free rain gauge.
-You can use the tool below to determine your Weekly Watering Number.